Harsh-Saini07/Gemini-Chatbot-Project-main/Gemini-Chatbot-Project-main/README.md

 # Credits:

-Developed by Ritik Sharma using JavaScript and Google AI Gemini API.
+Developed by Harsh Saini using JavaScript and Google AI Gemini API.

 # License: